What Is a Good Blood Pressure? (Cont.)

 One reading of more than 140/90 doesn't necessarily mean that you have high blood pressure.
-However, it's likely that your doctor will want to watch your blood pressure numbers over a certain period of time to see if it stays there.
+However, it's likely that your doctor will want to watch your numbers over a certain period to see if your blood pressure stays there.

 The following table outlines the different categories of blood pressure for adults based on the blood pressure numbers.